datascimanufacturing/2023-09-15-UoE/index.md

 <p id="requirements">
   <strong>Requirements:</strong>
   {% if online == "false" %}
-    Participants must bring a laptop with a
-    Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+    Participants need to join the online system with a laptop Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+They should have a few specific software packages installed (listed below).
   {% else %}
     Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.